Our Lady of Manaoag: Regalia and security

-The image of Our Lady of Manaoag and her bejeweled crown are considered priceless.
-There have been several attempts to burglarize the Manaoag Shrine of the jewels sewn into the icon's dress and set into its regalia which include crowns, halos, rosary, scepters, and marshal's baton.
+The image and her bejeweled crown are considered priceless.
+There have been several attempts to rob the shrine of jewels sewn into the icon's dress and set into its regalia, which include crowns, aureolas, rosary, sceptres, and marshal's baton.

-Several of her golden crowns and halos are deposited at the shrine's museum, donated by both local and foreign devotees.
+Several of her golden crowns and haloes are deposited at the shrine's museum, donated by both local and foreign devotees.
 An expensive collection of liturgical vestments that have been used by the image and the Dominican priests are also on display, as are an array of perfumes used to anoint the image.
 These are ex-votos given by devotees and pilgrims from around the world.

-The image of Our Lady of Manaoag is fully secured within a bulletproof glass enclosure above the new high Altar, which has additional wood carvings, an elevated pedestal, and four golden candelabras.
+The image is fully secured within a bulletproof glass enclosure above the new high altar, an elevated pedestal, and four golden candelabras.
 The coat-of-arms of the Dominicans is embedded above the image's window as a demonstration of the Order's devotion to her.
-The bas-relief, made of narra carvings beneath her throne that beautifully depicts the historic events in the devotion to Our Lady, has been refurbished.
+The Narra wood bas-relief Isabelo Tampinco beneath her altar beautifully depicts the historic events connected to Virgin.

-The archdiocese, in line with the Filipino custom of venerating an image by touching its body or clothing, constructed a staircase that rises to the Veneration Room on the second floor behind the apse.
+The Archdiocese of Lingayen-Dagupan, in line with the Filipino custom of venerating an image by touching its body or clothing, constructed a staircase that rises to the Camarin ("Changing room") on the second floor behind the apse.
 The room has pews in front of the alcove behind the image's shrine.
-Supplicants kneel before the glass small window behind the image's base to pray and touch the hem of the image's mantle, often dropping written prayers into a nearby box.
+Supplicants kneel before the small window behind the image's base to pray and touch the hem of the image's mantle, often dropping written prayers into a nearby box.
 After venerating the image, devotees pass through the religious goods shop on their way out.